rust-lang/mdBook/book-example/src/for_developers/backends.md

 renderer.

-Notably, this means if you want to add your own custom backend you'll also need to make sure to add the HTML backend, even if its tabke just stays empty.
+Notably, this means if you want to add your own custom backend you'll also need to make sure to add the HTML backend, even if its table just stays empty.

 Now you just need to build your book like normal, and everything should *Just Work*.